 Definitions.
 The following definitions are amended as set forth below:

+Section 1.24 “Gains” and Section 1.28 “Losses” shall be amended by adding the following sentence at the end thereof: “For purposes of this Agreement, all “present values” will be calculated using a discount rate equal to the “Federal Funds (Effective)” rate in effect for such day, as published in the most recent weekly statistical release designated as H.15 (519), or any successor publication published by the Board of Governors of the Federal Reserve System.”

 Section 1.50 is amended by replacing the reference to “Section 2.4” with a reference to “Section 2.5”.

 Section 1.51 is amended to (i) add the phrase "for delivery" immediately before the phrase "at the Delivery Point" in the second line and (ii) delete the phrase "at Buyer's option" from the fifth line and replace it with the following: "absent a purchase".